fjames86/fsocket/README.md

 the socket to non-blocking mode.
 * On POSIX systes `POLL-REGISTER` does nothing other than pushing the pollfd instance onto a list of pollfds stored with the poll context.
+* To preserve semantics, in posix systems the socket is put into non-blocking mode by calling `fcntl()`
-* Therefore users should be aware that once they have registered with the poll context, the socket MAY now be in non-blocking mode.
+* Therefore users should be aware that once they have registered with the poll context, the socket will now be in non-blocking mode.

 ## 4.2 IP multicast
 IPv4 UDP multicast is implemented and working.
 See test/test2.lisp.